Current Attainment Status

 Fine Particulate Matter

 All counties in Michigan must meet an annual and daily standard for PM2.5.
 All of West Michigan is currently in attainment for the 2006 daily standard of 35 μg/m3.
-EPA issued final designations for the 2024 annual fine particulate standard of 9 μg/m3 in February 7, 2024.
-All of Michigan has been designated as “unclassifiable/attainment” for the annual standard.
+On February 7, 2024, EPA strengthened the National Ambient Air Quality Standards for Particulate Matter (PM NAAQS) to protect millions of Americans from harmful and costly health impacts, such as heart attacks and premature death.
 Click here to learn more.

 Importance of Maintaining Attainment